aimms/documentation/webui/mapV2-widget.rst

     :align: center

 Adding an arc set for map widgets with multiple node sets works in a similar way.
-For instance, in our example at hand, the situation with both the factories f and the centers c in the node sets and Transport(f,c) as an arc set looks as follows:
+For instance, in our example at hand, the situation with both the factories f and the centers c in the node sets and with the variable Transport(f,c) added as an arc set results in a map view as follows:

 .. image:: images/MapV2-2Node1Arc-View.png
     :align: center